pfichtner/jrunalyzer/README.md

 * Platform independent (pure Java), runs on all Java supported platforms
 * Scalable: Takes advantage of running on a multicore (CPU) machine
 * Plugin/module concept (very easy to write your own plugin)
-* Architecture: No frame (plugin/module) does depend on any other frame (plugin/module)
+* Architecture: No frame (plugin/module) does depend on any other frame (plugin/module) (* some plugins softly depend on messages sent by other plugins)
 * Full i18n support
 * All classes for doing calculation/statistics reside in a separate non-UI module so ths JAR can be used in several environmens (UI, batch processing, Web, ...)